nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Show all commands : `help`

-Shows a message explaining how to access the help page.
+Shows a message with a link to the user guide.

 ![help message](images/helpMessage.png)